 PhD Pre-Dissertation Exam

-- be no more than 20 double-spaced pages (or the equivalent), not including a bibliography of key works;
+- be 10-15 double-spaced pages, not including a bibliography of key works and required timeline for the process;

-- include a timeline for completion of the dissertation;
+- include a timeline for completion of the dissertation (this is a Graduate • School requirement);

-- include sections which elaborate the dissertation’s theoretical and methodological frame;
+- include sections which elaborate on the dissertation’s theoretical and methodological frame, as well as forms & methods of data collection and interpretation;

-- include a process for communicating with, submitting chapters to and getting feedback from the guidance committee chair and members; and
+- include a process for communicating with and getting guidance from the Committee chair and members – this includes details like submitting chapters or drafts of other media for from the guidance committee chair and members; and

-- be distributed to the guidance committee at least 2 weeks in advance of the oral defense of the prospectus.
+- be distributed to the guidance committee at least two weeks in advance of the oral defense of the prospectus.

 During the oral defense of the prospectus, the guidance committee: